Why hasn’t my street been cleared?

-The Public Works and Utilities (PWU) Department follows a very specific plan for each snow/ice removal event.
+The Transportation and Utilities (LTU) Department follows a very specific plan for each snow/ice removal event.
 The priorities are:

 The City’s policy is to plow in other areas only after four or more inches of accumulation and only after the three priority routes above are cleared.